pjanowski/shrike/README.md

 ```
 There are three optional extra dependenciies - `pipeline`, `build` and `dev`,
 among which `dev` is for the development environment of shrike.
-If only the confidential-logging feature would be used, please
+If only the compliant-logging feature would be used, please
 just type without any extras:
 ```pwsh
 pip install shrike